karare1/white-lines/README.md

     <br>

 - __Contact Details__
-  - Contact Information Section - here users can find information about location, opening hours,e-mail address and telephone number.
+  - Contact Information Section - here users can find information about location, opening hours, e-mail address and telephone number.
 Contact details are easy to find; they are well structured and have a background colour to emphasize the importance of the section.
     <br><br>
     <p align="center">